Technical Diving Experience: The Complacency Paradox

 Acknowledging that ‘the real learning’ starts after qualification, we are then told that our accumulation of logged dives shows our experience level.
 That’s a half-truth.

 What matters isn’t the number of dives, but rather what we learned on those dives.
 Non-eventful and benign dives are relatively valueless in developing experience beyond improving basic equipment and procedural familiarity.

 The more we dive, the more chance we have to encounter ‘Mr. Murphy’ and actually learn something new.
 However, these are random events and, hopefully, the most serious ones are very rare.

 As an example, I dived for over 25 years and never suffered an SPG failure.
 In the 2 months prior to writing this article I’ve had 3 consecutive SPG failures; one explosive rupture, one stuck needle that didn’t drop and one needle that didn’t rise.
 Now I know all about SPG failures in reality.

 As the years have passed, I’ve experienced all manner of technical diving emergencies; equipment failures, human factors, environmental factors and even severe marine-life injuries.
 I’ve managed to deal with them effectively (or else I wouldn’t be here now).
 It’s taught me that I can deal with many issues.
 However, within those lessons exists the seeds of arrogance and complacency.

 Experience can be a bad thing.
-It can amplify bad habits.
-It can make you a worse diver.
+It can amplify bad habits and make you a worse diver over time.

 Complacency kills divers.
 It kills pilots.
 It kills soldiers.
 It kills motorists.
 It kills construction workers.
 It kills electricians.
 It kills astronauts.
 It kills extreme adrenaline athletes.
 It kills lion tamers.